 ERA Reports for the SPF are prepared for both the mid-water trawl and purse seine sectors.
 The ERA for the mid-water trawl sector was updated in 2017 and identified no species as being at high risk from the impact of fishing.
 The most recent ERA for the purse seine sector is 2007 which identified 29 species that are of high risk from the effects of purse seining in the SPF.
-It should be noted that the ERA for this sector is due to be updated shortly.
+It should be noted that the ERA for this sector is currently underway.

-A copy of the most recent ERAs for the SPF can be found on the AFMA website ('Environment and Research'-'Ecological risk management strategies' - 'Small Pelagic Fishery').
+A copy of the most recent ERAs for the SPF can be found on the AFMA website ('fisheries management'-' management-tools' - 'ecological risk management strategies' - 'Small Pelagic Fishery').